How to Fix “Cannot Create File” Error Message Problem While Saving Files in Resource Hacker?

 Everyone knows here that we love Resource Hacker which is an excellent and one of the best Windows customization software.
 You'll never find as much tutorials for Resource Hacker anywhere else as you find here at AskVG.
-In fact we have an exclusive section for Resource Hacker tutorials which can be found at following link:

 Resource Hacker allows you to modify system files such as EXE, DLL, CPL, etc so that you can replace images, modify menus, dialog boxes, various text strings and much more.
 This excellent tool can be used to completely customize Windows UI.
 In fact we all Windows theme makers take help of Resource Hacker regularly.